jdillonh/Code-Samples/README.md

 See my Python [Trie](https://github.com/jdillonh/python-trie) ("lookup tree") for a datastructure example.

+### LineLibrary
+This is a project I did for a startup called LineLibrary.
+The company plans to change the way sports betting is done by creating an open exchange where users can buy and sell bets buring a game.
+My [simulator](https://github.com/jdillonh/LineLibrarySim) is an example of what the UI and UX might look like, built on Love2D with my own UI elements library.

 ### Personal Projects
 #### Lua + Games
 Take a look at [*Bloink*](https://github.com/jdillonh/bloink-game) a game I made with the Love2D framework.